lorenzowood/authenticon-client/README.md

-# Authenticon prototype API test Web client #
+# Authenticon prototype Web client #

 *Authenticon* is a project proposed by [Martus](http://www.martus.org).
 Briefly, Martus is used by people in hostile environments to transmit evidence of human rights abuses.
 Their transmissions are encrypted.
 To detect interception, a 40-digit fingerprint is provided that can be verified out of band (eg, by phone call).
 Because it is difficult to check a 40-digit number over a phone the fingerprint is rarely checked.
 The project proposes to provide a more visual view of the fingerprint that is easier to work with.